-The County shall retain the right to pay all, or part of the overtime worked in any workweek by paying for that overtime at one and one-half (11⁄2) the employee's regular rate of pay.
+The County shall retain the right to pay all, or part of the over me worked in any workweek by paying for that over me at one and one-half $(1\frac{1}{2})$ the employee's regular rate of pay.

-Each employee shall be responsible for recording any compensatory time used within a pay period on the time sheet for that pay period.
+Each employee shall be responsible for recording any compensatory me used within a pay period on the me sheet for that pay period.

-The Department Head shall be responsible for keeping records of all compensatory time earned and used by each eligible County employee in his/her department and shall update the balance due to each employee at the end of each pay period.
+The Department Head shall be responsible for keeping records of all compensatory me earned and used by each eligible County employee in his/her department and shall update the balance due to each employee at the end of each pay period.